 - Green Fleet: Learning to race!
 Sailing in either a club Optimist or your own boat, these groups of sailors can handle themselves around a course and in moderate conditions, and are now looking at how to start and compete in races.

-- Fleet Sailors: Sailors with their own boats, training and honing their racing skills.
+- Fleet Training: Sailors with their own boats, training and honing their racing skills.

 Nelson Watersports will again be offering windsurfing courses run in conjunction with Nelson Yacht Club’s Junior Watersports Programme.
 This exciting sport is equally good for kids who have sailed before and are looking for the next challenge, or kids who’ve never set foot in a boat!
 Most weeks there will be a dedicated group for windsurfers.
 Please call us to find out which weeks will be running.
 We recommend a minimum age of 10 for kids windsurfing – a size/strength thing…

-Nelson watersports runs regular windsurfing supervised hire sessions on Monday & Tuesday evenings throughout the season.
+Nelson watersports runs regular windsurfing supervised hire sessions as part of the Term Time Training programme.
 A great way to practise and meet other windsurfers.
+We have groups on Mondays, Tuesdays, Wednesdays & Fridays.

 - You need to complete a Nelson Watersports Booking Form instead of a NYC one.